baopham/3ree-monopoly-deal/README.md

 - [x] End turn when action counter reaches 3
 - [x] Winner notification
 - [x] Modal allows background scrolling
+- [x] Use flow types in React components
+- [ ] Allow player to move wildcard to a particular property group
 - [ ] Handle actions that require other players' responses
   - [x] Payment: payers get a form to select cards
   - [x] Payment: payee should not be able to do any other actions until all the payers pay their due